DenislavVelichkov/Java-Technology-Fundamentals-September-2018/README.md

 <p text-align="center">Java Tech 4.0 Module at
 <a href="https://www.softuni.bg">SoftUni <img src="http://grozdarska.net/wp-content/uploads/2015/01/SoftUni-Logo-300x300.png" width="30" alt="software-university"></a>.
 Started at May 2018, ended July 2018.
-You can find all tasks and homeworks during the course.</p>
+You can find all tasks and homeworks during the course in this repository.</p>

 ##COURSE SUMMERY:
 * Basic Syntax, Conditional Statements and Loops